apache/doris/docs/en/developer-guide/be-vscode-dev.md

 under the License.
 -->

-# Apache doris Be development and debugging
+# Apache Doris Be development and debugging

 ## initial preparation work